 (-f-) improving under-performing schools.

 (IV) The adopted plan must have sufficient, documented and committed funding to accomplish its purposes on its established timetable.
 This funding must have been flowing in accordance with the plan, such that the problems identified within the plan will have been sufficiently mitigated and addressed prior to the Development being placed into service.

+(V) The plan must be current at the time of Application and must officially continue for a minimum of three years thereafter.

 (ii) Up to seven (7) points will be awarded based on: